wheeler/codemods-and-linters/README.md

 # codemods-and-linters
-A place where I will put codemods and eslint rules I write
+Codemods and eslint rules written by me.

 ## jscodeshift